Current as of: February 22, 2025 - 16:48

 Visit Taj Mahal at sunrise and Agra Fort.
 Drive to Hinduan for an evening cooking demonstration

-A very early start will be rewarded with a sunrise visit to the Taj Mahal.
+A very early start is rewarded with a sunrise visit to the Taj Mahal.
 The Moghul emperor Shah Jahan built the beautiful white-marble building in memory of his beloved wife, Mumtaz Mahal, who died in 1631.
 The Taj is serenely beautiful and never fails to amaze a first-time visitor.
 A short drive onwards, we visit the imposing Agra Fort (also known as the Red Fort).
 It was built by the third Mughal emperor, Akbar, whose mighty red sandstone walls enclose the white-marble Pearl Mosque and the palaces, halls, courtyards, and gardens of his sons and successors, Jehangir and Shah Jahan.

 In the afternoon, we make our way to Suroth Mahal (approximately three to four hours’ drive), an impressive 600-year-old fort in the city of Hindaun.
 Tonight’s stay is in a former royal residence of Maharaja Krishna Chandra Pal.
-After checking into the hotel and freshening up, we take a 45 minute round trip by a camel cart ride to the local century old Hindu temple.
-This evening, we get hands on with an authentic Rajasthani cookery masterclass hosted at Suroth Mahal.
+After checking into the hotel and freshening up, we take a 45-minute round trip by a camel cart ride to the local century old Hindu temple.
+This evening, get ready to immerse yourself in the rich culinary heritage of Rajasthan during a captivating cooking demonstration at Suroth Mahal.
+A wonderful opportunity to observe and learn about Rajasthani cuisine as our skilled chef prepares local dishes while discussing the recipes and techniques involved.

 Accommodation: Suroth Mahal, Heritage Hotel (or similar)